It’s essential to know how to resize images in Photoshop CC, as part of the final stages in your photo editing process.

 When using the image size command from the Image menu, you have a few options in the dialog box that affects how you scale images, if you lose image quality, the image resolution you want, and so on.
 We will cover these options more in-depth here, and how it affects your resized photos.

 By checking the resample checkbox, you tell Photoshop that it is OK when it changes the image size.
 For instance, it may add some pixels, when enlarging images or throw away pixels when downscaling images.

 Adobe has made successive efforts to improve resizing images without losing quality.
 They started with Bicubic Sampler, which improved details but had a softening effect.
 Then it was Preserve Details, which often produced artifacts.
 The third is Preserve Details 2.0, the most advanced upscaling technology Photoshop has provided until now.

 To enlarge or upscale an image in Photoshop, all you need to do is enter the pixel dimension you want.
 Check Resample, and choose Preserve Details 2.0 from the drop-down list.
 Other possible options are Bicubic Smoother (enlargement), Bicubic Sharper (reduction), Bicubic (smooth gradients), Nearest Neighbor (hard edges), and Bilinear.

-As Photoshop provides an instant preview, you can go through all options and see which one is better for your resizing purpose.
+As Photoshop provides an instant preview window, you can go through all options and see which one is better for your resizing purpose.

 How to Resize an Image in Photoshop by Dragging

-You cannot resize an entire image by dragging in Photoshop.
-You can resize a layer by using the transform tool.
+You cannot resize an entire image by dragging in Adobe Photoshop.
+You can resize a layer in Photoshop by using the transform tool.
 However, this doesn’t affect the image size or the canvas size.
 To scale the image you should use the method described above.